jakovj/OS1/README.md

 ## Getting Started

-Implementation of a kernel which support multithreading and timw sharing.
+Implementation of a kernel which supports multithreading and time sharing.
 Also, concepts like semaphores, events, signals (thread-thread communication) are covered.

 ## Prerequisites